sam-zyzhang/sam-zyzhang.github.io/_pages/about.md

 # Latest News [Month/Year]
 ## 2024 [Month/Year]
+- [**12/2024**] The technology development project of Nanjing City has been approved.
+Prof. Lihang Feng serves as the PI and Prof. Chih-yung Wen serves as the Co-PI. **Zhengyan**, as the technical backbone from Hong Kong, is responsible for project application and research.
 - [**11/2024**] Our paper, titled **PF-MAAC: A Learning-based Method for Probabilistic Optimization in Time-Constrained Non-Adversarial Moving Target Search**, is accepted by **Swarm and Evolutionary Computation**.
 Congratulations to Qihang and Zhengyan!
 - [**09/2024**] Our paper, titled **A Novel Augmented Reality Assisted Orthopedic Surgical Robotic System with Bidirectional Surface Registration Algorithms**, is accepted by **IEEE TMRB**.
 Congratulations to Dr. Ang Zhang, Prof. Zhe Min, and Zhengyan!
 - [**07/2024**] The Jiangsu Province cooperation project for science and technology with Hong Kong, Macao, and Taiwan has been approved, with Prof. Lihang Feng serving as the PI and Prof. Chih-yung Wen as the Co-PI. **Zhengyan**, as the technical backbone from Hong Kong, is responsible for project application and research.